RedTurtle/redturtle.prenotazioni/README.rst

 @bookings
 ---------

-Endpoint that returns a list of own *Prenotazione* content by parameters
+Endpoint that returns a list of own *Prenotazione* content by parameters.
+Note that HTTP 440 is returned if no search parameters were passed.

 Parameters: